Zitterbewegung of massless particles: Quantum mechanics of the photon

 \section{Quantum mechanics of the photon}

-Quantum mechanics of the photon is a relatively new branch of contemporary QM.
+While the quantum theory of radiation is well known \cite{Hejtler} and QM of the photon has a long history (see Refs. \cite{DarwinC,MohrP,BialBirOpt} and references therein), some important results, in particular, the FW transformation for the photon \cite{Barnett-FWQM}, have been obtained comparatively recently.
+Photon (light) beams are also extensively studied in optics.
 In optics, the wave function of the photon, $\Psi$, is not a wave function in the same sense as for the electron and determines the relative amplitude of the electric field \cite{Allen,Siegman,BialBirOpt}.
 The full description of an electromagnetic field including its interaction with matter is based on the quantum field theory (see Refs. \cite{Loudon,Srednicki}).
 However, the propagation of light in a free space can be adequately described with the Riemann-Silberstein vector It allows one to reduce the Maxwell equations and to present them in the form \cite{BialynickiBirulaPhysScr,Dirac-like} where $\bm S=(S_1,S_2,S_3)$ is a vector in which the components are the conventional spin-1 matrices \cite{YB}:

 This definition is not unique.
 One can use any other spin matrices satisfying the properties where ${\cal I}$ is the unit $3\times3$ matrix.
 The spin matrices act on three components of $\bm F$.
 The equation (\ref{Weyllike}) is similar to the Weyl equation for a massless Dirac particle \cite{Dirac-like}.
 When the six-component wave function is defined by \cite{Barnett-FWQM,DarwinC,MohrP}